 Best mascara after 50 for sensitive eyes:

 My pick is Beauty Counter’s Lengthening Mascara.
 This company has made a commitment to use safer, nontoxic ingredients, but still deliver high-quality products.
 They even created The Never List of chemicals that they refuse to put in their products.

 Another mascara that I love is the bareMinerals Flawless Definition Mascara. bareMinerals aims to change the beauty industry by keeping the minerals that go into their products pure and nourishing.
 Get it for $19 here.

 Best mascara after 50 for sparse lashes:

 Another one that I love is Benefit’s They’re Real!
 Lengthening Mascara.
 This is just an all around great mascara.
 Not only will it give you some serious volume but it also separates lashes so you can avoid spider lashes!
-Get it for $24 here.
+Get it from $28.50.

 If you have something to say about this story… let’s talk!
 I want so much to hear your opinions + feelings.
 I also want you to speak up so that women our age remain visible.
 I think we have a responsibility to share our wisdom, don’t you?
 Share yours either in the comments below or on Facebook, Twitter and Instagram.